2020 Copa del Rey final: Background

 Real Sociedad were competing in their eighth Copa del Rey final, having lost their last final in 1988 to Barcelona.
 Athletic Bilbao were competing in their 38th final, (Note: Athletic's website claimed it was their 40th final, but this total included the 1902 Copa de la Coronación, the status of which is disputed both as a Copa del Rey event and as a tournament entered by their club, and the scheduled 1904 Copa del Rey final which was never played.) having lost their last final in 2015, also to Barcelona.
-In reaching the final, both teams were assured qualification for the four-team 2021 Supercopa de España; this four-team competition was played in January 2021 and won by Athletic.
+In reaching the final, both teams were assured qualification for the four-team 2021 Supercopa de España; (Note: As the result of the match was not known before the start of the 2021 Supercopa, both teams qualified.) this four-team competition was played in January 2021 and won by Athletic.

 In the 1910 Copa del Rey (which had two rival tournaments running in parallel), the two clubs participated in the three-team group of the UECF competition along with Madrid FC.
 The decisive match was between the Basque teams (Athletic winning 1–0), but as it was not a final in the traditional knockout format and the newly-formed Real Sociedad were playing under the name 'Vasconia' for licensing reasons, it was not widely recognised as an equivalent to their meeting 110 years later.